Tenancy Charges Policy

 Last published 06 Nov 2019

 Generally, all tenants living in a property owned or managed by the Department of Communities and Justice (DCJ) are required to pay any charges that relate to their tenancy.
 These charges include:

 - Repairs to the premises that are not caused by fair wear and tear, the criminal activity of a third party or as a result of a domestic and family violence offence where the tenant is not the perpetrator

 - Rental Bond

 - Miscellaneous debts, such as fees for a dishonoured cheque

-- Outstanding debts from a former FACS tenancy, called former debt.
+- Outstanding debts from a former DCJ tenancy, called former debt.

 This policy is to explain what tenancy related charges are, and how they are determined.

-This policy applies to all tenants living in a property owned or managed by FACS, including tenants of the Aboriginal Housing Office.
+This policy applies to all tenants living in a property owned or managed by DCJ, including tenants of the Aboriginal Housing Office.

 3. Policy statement